-If you’re an accountant or finance professional specializes in GST, looking for a job.
+If you’re an accountant or finance professional specialising in GST, look for a job.
 Then take a look at these GST interview questions and answers to prepare for your next interview.

 1. Define the term ‘taxable person’ under the CGST Act?